 To build an open shelter, you will need to find a large, downed tree.
 Use one of its longest branches as a ridgepole.
 Cut a few sturdy branches from nearby trees and carve them into poles.
 Lean them against the ridgepole at a 60-degree angle.
 They will form your grid.

 Next, place around 6 poles across the frame.
-Use the rope in your bug-out gear to weave boughs between the poles at a right angle.
+Use the rope in your tactical and survival gear to weave boughs between the poles at a right angle.
 Finally, use foliage to create a roof and side walls as a barrier against weather and critters.

 This shelter can host up to four people and their equipment.
 It takes around six hours to build, so you should not start erecting it in the evening.
 Still, once built, it will provide you with warmth, cover from the rain, and a welcome retreat.

 There you have it!
-Three basic survival shelters that could save your life in dire situations.
+Three basic survival shelters and the survival tools needed that could save your life in dire situations.
 You can try building them in your next outdoor trip and practice for unexpected circumstances.